How to challenge a decision

 How long you have to request a re-determination

-For most benefits, you must request a re-determination less than 31 calendar days after the date on your original decision letter.
-The only exceptions to this are Adult Disability Payment, Carer Support Payment, Child Disability Payment, Child Winter Heating Payment and Pension Age Disability Payment.
+For most benefits, you have 31 calendar days to request a re-determination once you have been informed of Social Security’s Scotland’s determination on your original decision letter.
+The only exceptions to this are Adult Disability Payment, Carer Support Payment, Child Disability Payment, Child Winter Heating Payment, and Pension Age Disability Payment.
 You have 42 calendar days (6 weeks) to request a re-determination for these benefits.

 When Social Security Scotland get your re-determination request, they’ll let you know they have it and how long they have to make a new decision.